eth3rdeye/frontend-monorepo/apps/docs/docs/how-it-works/system-overview.md

 ### Tasker
 These users create one or more `Session`s.
 They choose the `target` word, and later reveal it after predictions have been submitted.

-### Viewer
+### Psychic
-The `Viewer` is the user who uses psychic intuition to guess the contents of the secret `target` for a particular session.
+The `Psychic` is the user who uses psychic intuition to guess the contents of the secret `target` for a particular session.